-This medieval baselard dagger is closely based on X297, an example from The Royal Armouries.
-This iconic dagger, dated around 1400 is an example of the English and Italian style of baselard, made quite differently to the Swiss/German style.
+This medieval baselard dagger is an iconic dagger, dated around 1400 is an example of the English and Italian style of baselard, made quite differently to the Swiss/German style.
 Long and slender and suitable for either a civilian or soldier.

 Double sided with a 36cm blade and comes with a leather sheath and bronze chape.